1100011Dawg/Obsidian_Dawson/School/IB Business/Unite 4.5(22-2-07).md

 #### Pricing
  - Price: the money customers pay for a service
- - Cost-plus pricing:
+ - **Cost-plus pricing**:
 	 - adding mark-up to the average cost of producing a product
 	 - $SellingPrice = Average cost+Markup price$
 	 - $MarkupPrice = \%\#*Average cost$
 	 - Best used by retail/grocery stores(Costco)
 	 - Don't use hig price fluctuations
--   Penetration:
+-   **Penetration**:
 	- Prcing used to gain market share.(ex epic games)
 	- Creates market share and brand loyalty, and drives out compitition
 	- Will create a pricing expectation and can heart brand image/base later on
-	- Best used with little product dif
+	- Best used with little product differation and price-elastic
+-   **Skimming**:
+	- Define:
+	- Adv:
+	- Disadv:
+	- When best to use:
+	- Example in real life:
+-   Penetration:
+	- Define:
+	- Adv:
+	- Disadv:
+	- When best to use:
+	- Example in real life:
+-   Penetration:
+	- Define:
+	- Adv:
+	- Disadv:
+	- When best to use:
-	-
+	- Example in real life:
 -   Penetration:
 	- Define:
 	- Adv: